Soqoro/hat/README.md

 ## Setup
+This repository is updated to work with the latest versions of PyTorch (2.7.1) and torchvision.
+Package dependencies issues and compatibility issues are fixed.

 ### Requirements

-Our code has been implemented and tested with `Python 3.8.5` and `PyTorch 1.8.0`.
+Our code has been implemented and tested with `Python 3.11.13` and `PyTorch 2.7.1`.
 To install the required packages:
 ```bash
 $ pip install -r requirements.txt
 ```